-Eligible Recipients -----
+4. Eligible Recipients ------

-- Any non-profit organisation, which has 1) a minimum of two (2) years of experience in implementing development projects at a grassroots level, 2) full-time paid staff, and 3) track record in handling at least 50% of requested funds is eligible to apply for GGP. - Individuals and private companies including private schools are not eligible.
-Projects requesting initial start-up or running costs are not eligible. - Potential GGP recipients are international or local NGOs, CBOs, medical institutions, educational institutions and local authorities/governments.
-Institutions directly related to the central government are not eligible.
-International organisations can be supported only in cases where the organisation is the only one implementing such a project in a given area such as support for an IDP Camp.
+Any non-profit organisation with 1) a minimum of two (2) years of experience in implementing development projects at a grassroots level, 2) full-time paid staff and 3) legal status is eligible to apply for GGP.
+Please refer to "5.
+Conditions for Accessing GGP Grants" for further explanation as well as other conditions that should be considered when applying.

+Limit pros of Englishe und non Englishe Receptences Eligible Recipients NOT Eligible - International or local NGOs Individuals - CBOs Private companies (including private - Medical Institutions schools) - Educational institutions (e.g., - Higher educational institutions Government-aided primary/secondary (including research institutions) schools) Institutions directly related to the - Local authorities/governments central government

+<Examples of Eligible and non-Eligible Recipients>

+\ International organisations can be supported only in cases where the organisation is the only one implementing such a project in a given area, such as support for an IDP Camp.

-- CBOs and NGOs must be registered with the National Board for Non-Government Organisations or local authorities/governments. - Applicants with similar interests/characteristics but with less capacity can be represented by a higher institution (i.e. local government).
+\ Applicants with similar interests/characteristics but with less capacity can be represented by a higher institution (i.e. local government).

-Conditions for Accessing GGP Grants-----
+5. Conditions for Accessing GGP Grants-----

-1. Legal Status:
+1) Legal Status:

-The applicant organisation is required to have registered with NGO authorities/board or with any other relevant authority and should be running some activities.
+The applicant organisation is required to have registered with NGO authorities/board or any other relevant authority (e.g., EMIS, MOH, local government) and should be running some activities.

-2. Experience, Performance, and Capacity:
+2) Experience, Performance, and Capacity:

 The applicant organisation should have demonstrated capacity and experience with competent and experienced staff to implement the proposed project.
-Annual reports and accounts reports for the last two years are requested as part of application materials for GGP.
+Annual reports and accounts reports for the last two (2) years are requested as part of application materials for GGP.

-3. Project Scope and Feasibility:
+3) Project Scope and Feasibility:

-The proposed project must be within the GGP areas, and the applicant is required to have done relevant preliminary activities (i.e. baseline survey, feasibility studies, situational analysis, etc.) Project items for support from GGP should not include administrative expenses of the organisation.
+The proposed project must be within the GGP areas, and the applicant is required to have done relevant preliminary activities (i.e. baseline survey, feasibility studies, situational analysis, etc.).

-4. Sustainability:
+4) Sustainability: